-Chapter 3 gives a brief overview of the system operation with 121.5 MHz and 406 MHz beacons, while Chapter 4 describes each segment of the system in greater detail.
+Chapter 3 gives a brief overview of the system operation with 406 MHz beacons, while Chapter 4 describes each segment of the system in greater detail.

-Chapter 5 provides background information relating to system performance and operations at 406 MHz and at 121.5 MHz.
+Chapter 5 provides background information relating to system performance and operations.
 Performance parameters are defined, and measured values are given for each segment of the system.